solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/Hands-on lab/HOL step-by step - AI with Databricks and Azure Machine Learning.md

 1. Browse to your Azure Databricks Workspace and open `AI with Databricks and AML \ Model Explainability`.
 This is the notebook you will step thru executing in this lab.
 2. Follow the instructions within the notebook to complete the lab.
+3. Note that in this notebook, and the following notebooks, we are using the default storage account in Azure Databricks.
+However, the best practice in enterprises is to use a shared storage account that you mount to your Azure Databricks.
+Also, you can use [Secrets in Azure Key Vaults](https://docs.azuredatabricks.net/user-guide/secrets/secrets.html) that can be read by the notebooks to save sensitive data, such as your subscription ID.

 ## Exercise 3: Creating a deep learning model (RNN) for time series data and registering the model